archisss/bizee-challenge/README.md

 - composer install
 - php artisan key:generate
 - php artisan migrate:fresh --seed
+   NOTE: In case you get any error here is because Faker use the same email for more than one agent or user please run **php artisan migrate:fresh --seed**

 - exit

 ### 3. Runing Test in Docker